iaindooley/Decal60MinuteTutorial/README.md

  - area: defines an editable area
  - component: defines a component (some HTML structure) allowed within that area.
 If used in conjunction with an id attribute will create a "fixed" component that always exists on the page
  - editable: denotes a node which can be edited.
-Currently this can only applied to h1-6, p, div and li nodes.
+Currently this can only applied to h1-6, p, div,ul,ol,li,img and a nodes.
  - tags: used in conjunction with an editable attribute to indicate what formatting should be allowed.
 Use a comma separated list of allowed formats, or the shorthand "none" to disallow all formatting or "inline" to allow inline styles only.
 The complete list is h1-6,p,br,ol,ul,li,img,embed,em,u,strong,a.

 ## Step 4: Custom classes and link styles